Alloyed/loverocks/README.md

 end
 ```

-and loverocks will automatically install your rocks folder for you.
+and LÖVErocks will automatically install your rocks folder for you.
 If you'd like to customize your install more than that an
 [extended example][E] is also available.